-Biden issuing pandemic plan that aims to expand access to testing and vaccines, reopen schools
+Biden says death toll from pandemic likely will top 500,000 next month, says it will take months ‘for us to turn things around’

 At the end of his first afternoon in office, the president signed three other executive orders relating to the coronavirus pandemic.
 They require Americans to wear masks and keep safe distances on federal property and under other limited circumstances, halt the Trump administration’s withdrawal from the World Health Organization and re-create a White House unit on global health security and biodefense disbanded a few years ago.

-The actions Wednesday and Thursday serve a substantive and symbolic purpose for the new White House, illustrating in concrete terms that Biden’s approach to the pandemic is different from his predecessor’s.
+The flurry of actions Wednesday and Thursday serve a substantive and symbolic purpose for the new White House, illustrating in concrete terms that Biden’s approach to the pandemic is different from his predecessor’s.

 His first-day executive orders — the three dealing with the public health crisis and 14 on other issues — compare with one that President Donald Trump signed his first night in office that sought to weaken the Affordable Care Act.